Gymnastics: Parkour

-On January 28, 2018 Parkour, also known as freerunning, was given the go ahead to begin development as a FIG sport.
-The FIG is planning to run World Cup competitions from 2018 onwards and will hold the first Parkour World Championships in 2020.
+On 28 January 2018, parkour, also known as freerunning, was given the go-ahead to begin development as a FIG sport.
+The FIG was planning to run World Cup competitions from 2018 onwards.
+The first Parkour World Championships were planned for 2020, but were delayed due to the COVID-19 pandemic, and instead took place from 15 to 16 October 2022 in Tokyo, Japan.